Arcalise08/ReactNativeBoilerPlate/README.md

 #### This is meant to be a simple boilerplate for react native

-Honestly I made this mostly for myself.
+I made this mostly for myself so that I can stop rewriting the same code for every project.
 But anyone is free to use it.
-It comes with the following features and integrations
+It comes with the following integrations, They will need further setup to become functional(This is intentional as I dont want to opinionate a backend for you)

+If you don't understand the following integrations this is likely not the best boilerplate for you.

 * Redux
 * Redux-Thunk